maidsafe/safe_network/README.md

 ## Actions undertaken by a client accessing the network

-- Create Register with nickname 'myregister'
+- Create Register with name 'myregister':
-`cargo run --release --bin safe -- --create-register myregister`
+`cargo run --release --bin safe -- register create myregister`

-- Get Register using its nickname from the previous command `cargo run --release --bin safe -- --query-register myregister`
+- Get Register using its name from the previous cmd:
+`cargo run --release --bin safe -- register get myregister`

+- Edit Register using its name from the previous cmd:
+`cargo run --release --bin safe -- register edit myregister somename`

-- Put files
+- Upload files
-`cargo run --release --bin safe -- --upload-chunks ~/dir/with/files`
+`cargo run --release --bin safe -- files upload ~/dir/with/files`

+- Download files
-- Get files; copy the `XorName` of the file from the previous command `cargo run --release --bin safe -- --get-chunk xor_name`
+`cargo run --release --bin safe -- files download ~/dir/with/files/uploaded_files`

+Note that the names of the uploaded files will be inserted into a new file, which is placed in a new dir named `uploaded_files` in the dir you gave when uploading the files.
+The names found in that new file will then be used to download the uploaded files.

 ## Using example app which exercises the Register APIs